Mirandadaa/mica-gd300/lectures/proj-book-cover.md

 ## Requirements
-- You must include the book title and the author's name in text form.
+- You must include the book title, the author's name and the publisher name.
 - Your animated book cover must loop.
 In other words, the first and last frame must connect seamlessly.
+- You may use type and/or graphics.
+- No sound.

 ## Deliverables